wrp90/CodingQuiz/README.md

 * Once all the questions are answered and the submit button is pressed, you will be presented with a prompt to enter your initals and your final score will be recorded into local storage.
 * Highest possible score as of now is 4 points.

+# Current Bug

+* If you click outside of the answer choices a point will be dedudcted from the score.
+This is because the event listener is wired for the container and not the individual buttons.
+Currently working on fix.

 ![Getting Started](./assets/imgs/cqss.png)